pranavi-72004/AI-Research-Companion/README.md

 ---

-## 📈 Future Improvements

-- 📊 Add research paper recommendation system
-- 🤖 Improve AI summarization accuracy
-- 💬 Add chatbot-style interface
-- 🌙 Dark mode UI
-- 📱 Mobile responsive design

----

 ## 👩‍💻 Author

 **Pranavi S**

 ---

 ## 📜 License

-This project is licensed under the MIT License - feel free to use and modify it with credits
+This project is licensed under the MIT License - feel free to use and modify it with credits.